CaptainCrowbar/crow/docs/options.md

 * Any anonymous options appear after an anonymous, container-valued option (which will have already swallowed up any remaining unattached arguments).
 * A required option is in a mutual exclusion group.
-* A pattern is supplied for a variable of enumeration type.
+* A pattern or a file-related flag is supplied for a variable of boolean, arithmetic, or enumeration type.
 * The pattern is not a valid PCRE2 regular expression.
-* Both a default value and a pattern are supplied, but the value does not match the pattern (except that an empty default is accepted even if an empty string does not match the pattern).
 * You try to create the `--help` or `--version` options explicitly.

-(If more than one of these error conditions exists for the same option, it is unspecified which one will be reported.)
+If more than one of these error conditions exists for the same option, it is unspecified which one will be reported.

+Default values are not checked against regex patterns or fie system requirements.

 Behaviour is undefined if `add()` is called after `parse()`.